DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 In true world, living in city was only natural.
 Yet here in this world as far as most people were concerned, Human cities were enough.

-_TL Note:_ I avoided using term Human City/Human Ward because it sounds weird, but this is what author uses when refering to underground cities where humans hide. jp. 人類特区, firugana: ヒユーマンシテイ
+_TL Note:_ I avoided using term Human City/Human Ward because it sounds weird, but this is what author uses when refers to underground cities where humans hide. jp. 人類特区, firugana: ヒユーマンシテイ